 In reality, Cuomo, along with New York City mayor Bill de Blasio and the rest of New York’s ruling establishment are responsible for allowing the state to become the epicenter of the pandemic.
 Up until March 22, Cuomo intransigently opposed instituting any kind of quarantine measures, trivializing the disease and insisting that “the fear, the panic is a bigger problem than the virus.”
 He only reversed course after thousands of positive cases were confirmed in the state, all but ensuring the catastrophic propagation of the virus.
 Now, Cuomo, who has received millions in campaign donations from nursing home companies, is ensuring that no nursing home corporate executives will be held accountable for the staggering death toll in their facilities.

 Even as the crisis was raging, the Democratic state and city administrations pushed through far-reaching cuts to education and health care.
 Cuomo has even gone so far as to waive $6.7 billion in emergency federal COVID-19 funding that is predicated on states not making cuts to Medicaid in their 2020 budget.
 Layoffs and furloughs of medical workers are already underway and further hospital closures are being prepared in an effort to guarantee profits at the expense of workers’ lives.
 The last two decades have seen 28 hospitals close across the state.
-The austerity measures pursued by Democrats and Republicans alike has directly contributed to the tens of thousands of lives already lost.
+The austerity measures pursued by Democrats and Republicans alike have directly contributed to the tens of thousands of lives already lost.

 In the first months of the pandemic, nurses and other health care workers on the frontlines were confronted with a situation where chronically understaffed and undersupplied hospitals forced them to work in unacceptably dangerous conditions.
 The abandonment of well-established safety standards, including the Centers for Disease Control and Prevention’s relaxation of its one N95 mask per patient guideline, resulted in the avoidable death of at least 78 hospital workers in New York state alone, among them 32 NYSNA members.